-Another new year is around the corner.
-So it’s best to start working on that new year greeting card project sooner than later.
+Another year is around the corner.
+So it’s best to jump on that new year greeting card project sooner than later.

 Either way, this time, wouldn’t you like to set off the coming year by putting together a cool and creative card?

 If so, then, for this card, use the Spirelli string art technique.
 Yes, it’s possible to sew a little with this technique, However, there’s no sewing on this card.

 Apart from this, there are different colors and types of threads used in putting this new year greeting card together.

 Which colors and types would you use in creating yours?

 A cool card like this gives you an opportunity to add humor by relating the greeting card message to the card's art or theme.
 For instance: